How Long a Strategic Website Actually Takes (And Why)

 It’s designed around your business:

-• and what your website needs to do to support that
+What your website needs to support along the way

-That takes a bit of thinking, a bit of structure, and a bit of space — and that’s why timelines matter.
+That requires a bit of thinking, a bit of structure, and a bit of space — which is why timelines matter more than people expect.

 What’s Included (And Why This Isn’t a One-Day Project)

-A strategic website includes more than just the pages you see.
+A strategic website includes more than just the pages you see on the screen.

 It typically includes:

-When hosting renews each year, there’s also room to make design updates as your business evolves.
+Each year at hosting renewal, there’s room to make design updates as your business evolves.

-You’ll also have a one-page quarterly update included — usually for something timely like a sale, promotion, or special offer — so your website doesn’t feel frozen in time.
+You’ll also have one complimentary one-page update each quarter — often used for something timely like a sale, promotion, seasonal offer, or special announcement — so your website never feels frozen in time.

-Once your project officially starts, the website itself is usually completed within 2–4 weeks.
+Once your project officially starts, the website itself is usually completed within about one week.

 That timeframe allows for:

-It’s not about stretching things out — it’s about building something you won’t immediately want to redo.
+It’s to build something you won’t immediately want to redo.

 About Start Dates (This Is the Part People Don’t Expect)

-While the build takes a few weeks, projects usually start 2–8 weeks after booking.
+While the build itself takes about one week, projects usually begin around one week after booking.

 Why Faster Isn’t Always Better

-It’s completely okay to want things done quickly.
+It’s completely normal to want things done quickly.

 But websites that are rushed often end up: